 City-County Building, 210 Martin Luther King Jr. Blvd., Room 507, Madison

 Collect a Water Sample

-- Review sampling instructions that come with your test kit.
+- Review instructions that come with your test kit.

-- Instructions will vary based on the type of test and it is important to follow them to get accurate results.
+- Instructions will vary based on the type of test.
+It is important to follow them to get accurate results.

-- Collect the sample just before you will be returning it to our office.
+- Collect the sample just before you will be bringing it to our office.

 Return Sample to Us